jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (g) in subpart FC (Distribution, transmission, and gifts of property) means a disposal of property in the manner provided for in that subpart:
     (h) for a partner,—
       (i) includes surrendering or extinguishing some or all of their partner’s interests:
-      (ii) does not include when their partner’s interests may be treated as disposed of by operation of law because another partner disposes of that partner’s interests, unless section HG 4 (Disposal upon final dissolution) applies
+      (ii) does not include when their partner’s interests may be treated as disposed of by operation of law because another partner disposes of that partner’s interests, unless the partnership is finally dissolved by agreement of the partners, court order, or otherwise, and the partnership’s business, ignoring section HG 2 (Partnerships are transparent), will not continue to be carried on in partnership:
     (i) in sections GC 20 and GC 21 (which relate to purchase price allocation) includes all events in paragraphs (a) to (h) of this definition and the grant, amendment, or transfer of a property right or interest
   - **disposition of property** in the trust rules, and in the definition of , but not for a unit trust,— (a) means an assignment, conveyance, delivery, payment, settlement, transfer, or other alienation of property, whether at law or in equity; and